ipspace/netlab/docs/links.md

 ### Lab-wide MTU

 The **defaults.interfaces.mtu** setting specifies the lab-wide default MTU value.
-If needed, you can change that value with the node, link, or interface **mtu** parameter.
+If necessary, you can change that value with the node, link, or interface **mtu** parameter.

 ## Hosts and Default Gateways

 A lab device could be a networking device or a host[^HOST].
 Links with attached hosts are treated slightly differently than the regular links:

-* The link type is set to **lan** regardless of the number of nodes attached to it.
+* The link type is set to **lan** regardless of the number of attached nodes.
 * If the link **role** is not defined in the topology file, it's set to **stub**  to turn the attached router interfaces into *passive* interfaces[^NOPASS].
 * If the link **gateway** attribute is not defined, it's set to the IP address of the first attached non-host device.
 You can set the link **gateway** to any value you wish; the value is not checked.
 * The link **gateway** attribute is copied into the interface data of host nodes and is used to create static routes pointing to the default gateway during the initial device configuration.